WebAssembly

 From wat (text) to wasm (binary)

-Tangle this to simple.wat.
+Tangle this to simple.wat

-(func $i (import "imports" "imported_func") (param i32))
+(module (func $i (import "imports" "imported_func") (param i32)) (func (export "exported_func") i32.const 42 call $i))

-Now run wat2wasm to produce a binary file called simple.wasm.
+to produce a binary file called simple.wasm

 wat2wasm simple.wat -o simple.wasm